 Alphabet (GOOGL): New Buy Recommendation for This Technology Giant

-According to TipRanks.com, Ripps is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -8.0% and a 45.5% success rate.
-Ripps covers the Technology sector, focusing on stocks such as Facebook, Twitter, and GrubHub.
+According to TipRanks.com, White is a top 25 analyst with an average return of 25.0% and a 74.9% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-Currently, the analyst consensus on Alphabet is a Strong Buy with an average price target of $1563.35, representing a 7.0% upside.
+Currently, the analyst consensus on Alphabet is a Strong Buy with an average price target of $1587.40, an 8.6% upside from current levels.
 In a report issued on January 21, Morgan Stanley also maintained a Buy rating on the stock with a $1560.00 price target.

 See today’s analyst top recommended stocks >>